For DUI blood test results to have any evidence value in court. To clarify and completely understand, prosecutors should follow the chain of custody.

 - Person who drew the blood was qualified to do so

 - Sample accounted for the entire duration of testing

-- Method of testing was an established method commonly accepted in the field
+- Testing method established and commonly accepted in the field.

 Any time the blood sample changes hands, a document must be signed and dated, with the time of receipt acknowledged.
 This is to ensure that someone is responsible for sample at all times, to prevent chances of tampering with evidence.
 Some state statutes specify where blood sample is kept and stored during transport, as well as the timing requirements.
 If a sample doesn't comply with statute's procedures, the Judge may determine the BAC (Blood Alcohol Content) results inadmissible.
 Additionally, the prosecutor may even decide to dismiss the case.